kaisenlinux/manpages-dev/category/TCP/socat.md

               Controls check of the peer’s certificate.
 Default is 1 (true).
 Disabling verify might open your socket for everyone, making the encryption useless!

        cert=<filename>
               Specifies  the  file  with  the  certificate  and private key for authentication.
 The certificate must be in OpenSSL format (*.pem).
 With openssl-listen, use of this option is strongly recommended.
 Except with cipher aNULL, "no shared ciphers" error will occur when no certificate is given.

        key=<filename>
               Specifies the file with the private key.
 The private key may be in this file or in the file given with the cert option.
 The party that has to proof that it is  the  owner  of  a certificate needs the private key.

        dhparams=<filename>
               Specifies the file with the Diffie Hellman parameters.
 These parameters may also be in the file given with the cert option in which case the dhparams option is not needed.

        cafile=<filename>
               Specifies  the file with the trusted (root) authority certificates.
 The file must be in PEM format and should contain one or more certificates.
-The party that checks the authentication of its peer trusts only certificates that are in this file.
+The party that checks the authen‐ tication of its peer trusts only certificates that are in this file.

        capath=<dirname>
               Specifies the directory with the trusted (root) certificates.
-The directory must contain certificates in PEM format and their hashes (see OpenSSL doc‐ umentation)
+The directory must contain certificates in PEM format and their hashes (see OpenSSL documentation)

        egd=<filename>
               On some systems, openssl requires an explicit source of random data.
-Specify the socket name where an entropy gathering daemon like egd provides ran‐ dom data, e.g. /dev/egd-pool.
+Specify the socket name where an entropy gathering daemon like egd provides random data, e.g. /dev/egd-pool.

        pseudo On systems where openssl cannot find an entropy source and where no entropy gathering daemon can be utilized, this option activates a mechanism  for  providing  pseudo  entropy.
-This is achieved by taking the current time in microseconds for feeding the libc pseudo random number generator with an ini‐ tial value. openssl is then feeded with output from random() calls.
+              This  is  achieved  by taking the current time in microseconds for feeding the libc pseudo random number generator with an initial value. openssl is then feeded with output from random() calls.
               NOTE:This mechanism is not sufficient for generation of secure keys!

        compress
               Enable or disable the use of compression for a connection.
 Setting this to "none" disables compression, setting it to "auto" lets OpenSSL choose  the  best  available  algorithm supported by both parties.
 The default is to not touch any compression-related settings.
-NOTE: Requires OpenSSL 0.9.8 or higher and disabling compression with OpenSSL 0.9.8 affects all new connections in the process.
+NOTE: Requires OpenSSL 0.9.8 or higher and disabling compression with OpenSSL 0.9.8 af‐ fects all new connections in the process.

        commonname=<string>
               Specify the commonname that the peer certificate must match.
-With OPENSSL-CONNECT address this overrides the given hostname or IP target address; with
-              OPENSSL-LISTEN this turns on check of peer certificates commonname.
-This option has only meaning when option verify is not disabled and the chosen ci‐ pher provides a peer certificate.
+With OPENSSL-CONNECT address this overrides the given hostname or IP target address; with OPENSSL-LISTEN this  turns on check of peer certificates commonname.
+This option has only meaning when option verify is not disabled and the chosen cipher provides a peer certificate.

        no-sni=<bool>
               Do not use the client side Server Name Indication (SNI) feature that selects the desired server certificate.
               Note: SNI is automatically used since socat version 1.7.4.0 and uses commonname or the given host name.

        snihost=<string>
               Set the client side Server Name Indication (SNI) host name different from the addressed server name or common name.
-This  might  be  useful  when  the server certificate has multiple host names or wildcard names because the SNI host name is passed in cleartext to the server and might be eavesdropped;
-              with this option a mock name of the desired certificate may be transferred.
+This might be useful when the server certificate has multiple host names or wildcard names because the SNI host name is passed in cleartext to the server and might be eavesdropped; with this option a mock name of  the  desired  certificate may be transferred.

        fips   Enables  FIPS  mode  if compiled in.
 For info about the FIPS encryption implementation standard see http://oss-institute.org/fips-faq.html.
-This  mode might  require  that  the involved certificates are generated with a FIPS enabled version of openssl.
-Setting or clearing this option on one socat ad‐ dress affects all OpenSSL addresses of this process.
+This mode might require that the in‐ volved certificates are generated with a FIPS enabled version of openssl.
+Setting or clearing this option on one socat address affects all OpenSSL addresses of this process.

        RETRY option group